Frequently Asked Questions

 When working in live performance, you will be required to plan consent based intimacy choreography and intimacy movement work over the full rehearsal period.
 So knowledge in leading intimacy movement exercises, intimacy choreography and overseeing safety is vital.

-We appreciate other experiences and knowledge that can connect to aspects of intimacy (such as producing, directing, cinematography, costume, psychology etc.) however we see these as add-ons that can strengthen your ability as an intimacy professional.
+We appreciate other experiences and knowledge that can connect to aspects of intimacy (such as producing, directing, cinematography, costume, psychology etc.) however our company see these as add-ons that can strengthen your ability as an intimacy professional.

 When applying do I already need to provide proof of training in additional courses?
 For example: